JJWesterkamp/ts-package-boilerplate/README.md

 ### Testing framework all set-up

 By default a Karma configuration is included.
 The boilerplate also installs Mocha, Chai and Sinon, and their respective type declarations.
 The Karma configuration uses `ChromeHeadless` as testing environment.
+Code coverage is measured over the `src` folder, and reported into the (ignored) `coverage` folder.

+Note: The boilerplate assumes usage of TravisCI and Coveralls as CI environment - also by personal preference.
+See `karma.conf.js` for details.
+The coveralls reporter must be disabled if you do not use coveralls, otherwise testing processes might fail.

 ## Setup